Name: Donna Jansen

 After a year and a half I found a wheelchairtennis group on facebook, by accident.
 Here I was introduced to wheelchairtennis for the first time and I have to be honest and tell you that I did not like it at all.
 I compared it to abled body tennis, which I should not have done, because it is such a different sort of sport.
 I was able to look at it differently and I started to really enjoy playing.

 I like it so much that I started to play tournaments troughout the Netherlands in 2016.
 It was surprisingly succesfull, within a year I was playing tournaments on the highest national level.
 This was a sign for me.
 Not playing for a year, but already winning a match from the number 7 of the Netherlands.
 It was time for me to take wheelchairtennis to the next level and so I started my search for a private coach.
 At the ABN AMRO WTT in february 2016 in Ahoy, I met former National coach wheelchairtennis, Marc Kalkman.
-At this moment, he is my private coach for two or three days a week in Hilversum.
-Also I play two times a week in Almere, with the national coach Dennis Sporrel and the Dutch team.
+At this moment, he has been my private coach for two or three days a week in Hilversum up until 2019.
+Also I played two times a week in Almere, with the national coach Dennis Sporrel and the Dutch team.
+Now I am training three days a week in Spijkenisse with Stefan Weeda at LTC Spijkenisse and I train with the Dutch team three days a week.

 I am very ambitious and with hard work, I should be able to meet my goals.
 In 2017 I started playing international tournaments outside of the Netherland to climb up on the world ranking and I ended as the 40th in singles and 38th in doubles.
 Besides my main goal of reaching the Paralympic Games in Tokyo (2020), I would love to give back to the community...
 I want to give back to my hometown of Spijkenisse, by putting them on the map with my achievements, but also help them stimulate disabled sports and show our community that doing nothing is never the right answer!